 The Rick Perkins Award is designed to recognize and honor technical college instructors who make significant contributions to technical education through innovation and leadership in their fields.

-Both Phillips and Hill will compete against winners from other Georgia technical colleges in a regional competition in February before participating in the state competition, held in Atlanta in April.
+Both Kral and Ingham will compete against winners from other Georgia technical colleges in a regional competition in February before participating in the state competition, held in Atlanta in April.

-“I am so proud of Ashley and Michelle for their selection as West Georgia Technical College’s representatives in the GOAL and Rick Perkins Award competitions,” West Georgia Technical College President Dr. Scott Rule said.
-“They represent the very best of West Georgia Tech.
-All our finalists deserve recognition.
-We have great educators and students at West Georgia Tech who work hard each day to advance workforce development in our region.
-On behalf of our students, staff and stakeholders, I offer best wishes for our two winners’ success in the next phase of the competitions.”
+“I am so proud of Iveta and Phyllis for their selection as West Georgia Technical College’s representatives in the GOAL and Rick Perkins Award competitions,” West Georgia Technical College President Dr. Julie Post said.
+“They represent the very best of the outstanding educators and amazing students at West Georgia Tech.
+On behalf of our students, staff and stakeholders, I offer best wishes for our two winners in the next phase of the competitions.”

 First launched in 1971, GOAL focuses on student excellence in technical education by focusing on academic excellence and personal achievement.
 A panel of judges selects one student as the state GOAL winner, which is announced at the state competition in April.
-The state’s GOAL winner will serve as an ambassador of technical education in Georgia.
+The 2021 state GOAL winner is West Georgia Tech’s own Elizabeth Rodriguez.
+She received a new Kia K5 courtesy of and Kia Georgia, Inc. and has been touring the state as an official ambassador of technical education.

 The Rick Perkins Award for Excellence in Technical Instruction honors technical education’s most outstanding instructors.
 Formerly known as the Commissioner’s Award of Excellence, the Rick Perkins Award was renamed in memory and honor of Thomas “Rick” Perkins, an instructor of the former West Central Technical College, who received the Commissioner’s Award of Excellence prior to his untimely death.

-West Georgia Technical College, with campuses in Carroll, Coweta, Douglas, Haralson and Troup counties and class sites in Heard and Meriwether counties, offers more than 120 associate degree, diploma and technical certificate programs of study.
-A unit of the Technical College System of Georgia, West Georgia Tech is the third-largest of the state’s 22 technical colleges.
+West Georgia Technical College, with campuses in Carroll, Coweta, Douglas, Haralson and Troup counties and class sites in Heard and Meriwether counties, offers more than 140 associate degree, diploma and technical certificate programs of study.
+A unit of the Technical College System of Georgia, West Georgia Tech is one of the largest of the state’s 22 technical colleges.
 For more information, please visit westgatech.edu.